Creating a MySQL database in cPanel is very beneficial for the proper functioning of your website.

 Table of Contents

-If you have a lot of web data to manage on your site, or you want your visitors to subscribe to your website or newsletter, databases are here to make things easier.
+Do you have a lot of web data to process on your website?
+Do you want your visitors to be able to subscribe to your website or your newsletter?
+Databases are here to make your task easier.

-If your database is already created and you just want to connect to it, here is the information you will need:
+If your database is already created and you simply want to connect to it, here is the information you will need:

 Host: localhost

-Password: the password for the user you created
+Password: the password of the user you created

 In this section, we will answer three questions: